metasfresh/metasfresh/README.md

 - First make sure you have installed all of dependencies by:
 > npm install

 - Then remember of creating config:
-> cp src/config.js.dist src/config.js
+> cp /config.js.dist /config.js

 - Then you should run node server by:
 > npm start

 ## In case of build static version execute (you're gonna need webpack installed globally):
 > webpack --config webpack.prod.js

+## And after that we need `config.js` in `dist` folder
+> cp /config.js.dist /dist/

 ### Notice: CI/CD legacy